akhil27051999/AWS-Infra-with-Terraform-and-CICD-with-Jenkins/README.md

-# 🚀 Automated AWS Infrastructure and CI/CD Pipeline with Terraform & Jenkins
+# AWS Infrastructure using Terraform and CI/CD Pipeline with Jenkins

 ## 👨‍💻 Project Goal